Machine100/Maze/README.md

 This project is live at endpoint http://mmaazzee.s3-website-us-east-1.amazonaws.com

-Generates a maze using the recursive backtracker algorithm.
-Allows a player to then traverse the maze.
+Generate random mazes then traverse them.

 A Typescript project in the Angular framework.
+Maze generation using the recursive backtracker algorithm.

 ![](screenshot/screenshot.png)

-This base project is complete.
-Next steps are to move state to firebase so that 2 player mode is enabled between machines.
-This is being done in the MazeBattle repo.
-Basically this will be a merge between the DotRace and Maze projects.